Accelerated-Cloud-Storage/acs-sdk-go/README.md

 To get started working with the SDK setup your project for Go modules, and retrieve the SDK dependencies with `go get`.
 This example shows how you can use the SDK to make an API request using the SDK's client.

 #### Setup credientials
-Downloading your credentials from the console on the [website](https://acceleratedcloudstorage.com).
+Get your your credentials from the console on the [website](https://acceleratedcloudstorage.io).

 Next, set up credentials (in e.g. ``~/.acs/credentials``):
 ```